 Tensile Test is a mechanical test in which a tensile force is applied at both of the ends of a specimen of the material.
 This test is performed to calculate or measure the tensile strength and other tensile properties of a material.
 It is also called Tension Test or Tension Testing.

-Generally, this test is performed on two types of material.
-These types are mentioned below:
+Usually, this test is performed on two types of material.
+These types are as follows:

 - A material with yield point phenomenon (An example is plain carbon steel)